bwohlberg/sporco/docs/source/pgm/momentum.rst

    \mathbf{y}^{(j+1)} = \mathbf{x}^{(j+1)} + \frac{t^{(j)} - 1}{t^{(j+1)}}
    \left( \mathbf{x}^{(j+1)} - \mathbf{x}^{(j)} \right) \;,

 depends on the sequence of the momentum coefficient :math:`t^{(j+1)}`.
 The classes described in :ref:`sec-momentum-classes` provide different alternatives to updating this coefficient.
-The momentum coefficient used by default corresponds to the Nesterov method implemented in :class:`.Momentum_Nesterov`.
+The momentum coefficient used by default corresponds to the Nesterov method implemented in :class:`.MomentumNesterov`.

 Classes derived from :class:`.MomentumBase` should override/define the method :meth:`.MomentumBase.update`.